faanross/faanross.github.io/content/course01/07_post_traffic.md

 {{< figure src="/img/course01/image103.png" title="" class="custom-figure" >}}

 There are thus many interesting questions we can ask based on what we are witnessing here, which may lead us to find out what mechanisms the malware is employing.
 Without getting into it too deeply, as a simple example when I Google the term `Copyright 1995-1996 Mark Adler` (which appears in the stream), we immediately find out this is due to `zlib` being included in the code.
-Thus it's likely the payload is being compressed or obfuscated using `zlib`, which itself is of course completely legitimate data compression software.
+Thus it's likely the payload is being compressed or obfuscated using `zlib`, which itself is of course a completely legitimate data compression software.

 In any case, these are simply speculative musings.
 As I've said before - we'll wait till a future course before peering under the malware hood.

 That being the case, this is where we'll end our traffic analysis - short and sweet.
 As I said, the idea here was just to give you some idea of what it entails.
-Rest assured that in a future course you will get *much* more acquainted with this powerful modality.
+Rest assured that in a future course you will get *much* better acquainted with this powerful modality.
+I'm looking forward to it - it's gonna be awesome!

 &nbsp;